Why ‘Dune’ should win Best Picture at this year’s Oscars

 The Oscars are in their flop era.
 Every year brings in fewer viewers, followed by a victorious conservative news cycle about the insufferable wokeness of Hollywood elites.
 Worst of all, that news cycle is at least partly right, albeit not for the right reasons.
 Quite a few Hollywood elites are insufferable, and award shows find them in peak self-congratulating mode, showering superlatives on prestigious projects whose significance often diminishes almost immediately.

 In a doomed effort at populist appeal, the Academy this year has revived its Fan Favorite category, first floated in 2018 and axed later that year, when it was seen as a sop to Black Panther fans.
-But it’s hard to imagine much drawing power in watching Spider-Man 3 win the American Idol portion of the proceedings.
+But it’s hard to imagine much drawing power in the chance of watching Spider-Man 3 win the American Idol portion of the proceedings.
 One potential solution to waning Oscar interest, though, lies in the hands of Academy voters.
-What if, just this once, they voted as Best Picture a movie that critics and audiences agreed on—the brainy blockbuster that did the turned an unfilmable book into an unforgettable cinematic experience?
+What if, just this once, they voted as Best Picture a movie that critics and audiences agreed on—the brainy blockbuster that turned an unfilmable book into an unforgettable feast for the senses?
 The future of the Oscars could be saved by Dune winning Best Picture on Sunday night.

 Here’s why.